Justification of Red List category

 The population is suspected to be stable in the absence of evidence for any declines or substantial threats.

-This species breeds at three main sites: Nightingale and Inaccessible islands in the Tristan da Cunha group, and Gough Island, Tristan da Cunha (to UK) (Snow and Perrins 1998, Carboneras 1992d).
-Birds also breed in small numbers in the Falkland Islands (Malvinas), where the only confirmed site is Kidney Island (no more than 15 pairs recorded in 1987 (Woods 1988)), though there is a slight possibilty of breeding near Wineglass Hill, East Falkland, where one has been caught (Woods and Woods 1997).
+This species breeds at three main sites: Nightingale and Inaccessible Islands in the Tristan da Cunha group, and Gough Island, Tristan da Cunha (to U.K.) (Carboneras 1992, Snow and Perrins 1998).
+Birds also breed in small numbers in the Falkland Islands (Malvinas), where the only confirmed site is Kidney Island (no more than 15 pairs recorded in 1987 [Woods 1988]), though there is a slight possibility of breeding near Wineglass Hill, East Falkland, where one individual has been caught (Woods and Woods 1997).

-Adults begin a transequatorial migration in April, moving north-west to South America, up to Canada, past Greenland and onto the north-east Atlantic before returning south in November to the breeding islands (Carboneras 1992d, Harrison 1983).
+Adults begin a transequatorial migration in April, moving north-west to South America, up to Canada, past Greenland and onto the north-east Atlantic before returning south in November to the breeding islands (Harrison 1983, Carboneras 1992).
 The species breeds on sloping ground, mainly in areas of tussock grass or Phylica woodland.
-It feeds mostly on fish, squid and fish offal (attending trawlers, sometimes in large numbers), and also on some crustaceans (Carboneras 1992d).
+It feeds mostly on fish, squid and fish offal (attending trawlers, sometimes in large numbers), and also on crustaceans (Carboneras 1992).

 Text account compilers